porfirioads/todo-app-api/README.md

 # TODO APP API

-TODO API project built in NestJS with the CQRS pattern.
+TODO APP API project built in NestJS using the CQRS pattern.